TRIPURA RAHASYA

 Encouraging them in their hopes, the charming maiden

-with matted locks and hermit’s clothes was highly honoured
+with matted locks and hermit’s clothes was highly

 by the king and she spoke in sweet and yet firm tones: